tripleo1/awesome/README.md

 - [halgari/clj-pypy](https://github.com/halgari/clj-pypy) - A implementation of Clojure on PyPy
 - [hungrywolf27/zfs-list-gtk](https://github.com/hungrywolf27/zfs-list-gtk) - A simple GUI that lists ZFS filesystems and snapshots in a Gtk TreeView widget.
 Written in Python.
 - [iperov/DeepFaceLive](https://github.com/iperov/DeepFaceLive) - Real-time face swap for PC streaming or video calls
+- [joactr/AnnoTheia](https://github.com/joactr/AnnoTheia) - AnnoTheia is a data annotation toolkit that identifies when a person speaks in a scene and transcribes their speech, also offering flexibility to replace modules for different languages.
 - [jorgenkg/python-neural-network](https://github.com/jorgenkg/python-neural-network) - This is an efficient implementation of a fully connected neural network in NumPy.
 The network can be trained by a variety of learning algorithms: backpropagation, resilient backpropagation and scaled conjugate gradient learning.
 The network has been developed with PYPY in mind.
 - [jstepien/psota](https://github.com/jstepien/psota) - “Clojure on PyPy” would be an exaggeration
 - [knorrie/btrfs-heatmap](https://github.com/knorrie/btrfs-heatmap) - Visualize the layout of data on your btrfs filesystem over time